open-switch/opx-docs/README.md

 ## Read the documentation
 See [OpenSwitch OPX documentation](https://github.com/open-switch/opx-docs/wiki) for complete information.

-## Get OpenSwitch OPX
+## Get OpenSwitch
-There are two ways to get the OpenSwitch OPX:
+There are two ways to get the image:
 - **Download and install binaries** — see Installation below for complete information, **or**
 - **Build from scratch** — see the step-by-step instructions below to build the project.